 Average Weather in West Pensacola Florida, United States

-In West Pensacola, the temperature typically varies from 44°F to 89°F over the course of the year, and is rarely below 30°F or above 94°F.
+In West Pensacola, the summers are long, hot, and oppressive; the winters are short, cold, and windy; and it is wet and partly cloudy year round.
+Over the course of the year, the temperature typically varies from 44°F to 89°F and is rarely below 30°F or above 94°F.

 Average High and Low Temperature